-You can also use iContour convolution feature by selecting Operations \rightarrow Filter \rightarrow Convolution.
+You can also use iContour convolution feature by selecting Operations $\rightarrow$ Filter $\rightarrow$ Convolution.
 By selecting this, the Convolution Editor appears.

 From this dialog, you can select the desired convolution type from a drop-down list or you may manipulate the columns and rows and scale factor and details manually.
-For more details on the convolution filter, see "Convolution Filter" on page 122.
+For more details on the convolution filter, see "Convolution Filter" on page 124.

-Figure 12-17: Brain MRI Data (left) and Convolved (right) Using Gaussian Convolution
+Figure 12-17: Brain MRI Data (left) and Convolved (right) Using Gaussian Convolution iTool User's Guide Filtering a Contour

-For more information on convolution properties, see "Convolution Properties" on page 380.
+For more information on convolution properties, see "Convolution Properties" on page 396.